 Dental school leaves most people riddled with student debt.
 If you choose the right repayment program for your personal situation, avoid forbearance or deferment, don't buy big ticket items until your loans are gone, dodge expensive financial advisors who give bad advice, and refinance student loans once you have a real paycheck, you'll potentially save hundreds of thousands of dollars and be way ahead of your peers.
 This is the best way dentists can protect themselves against student loans.

-I Can Save You Money on Dental School Loans
+We Can Save You Money on Dental School Loans

-I perform a comprehensive loan analysis to see what your best available repayment options are.
+We perform a comprehensive loan analysis to see what your best available repayment options are.